richbai90/ruby_xmlmc/README.md

   port number to use.
 By default the port is 5015 which should be the port used for 99.9% of calls to the api.

   The methods all return hashes of the values returned from the api.
 In the case of query methods, the data is returned under the `:data` key and is an array of hashes where each index in the array represents a row, and each key is column.
-Keys in the return hashes have been parameterized according to the rails standard, that is lower snake-case.
+Keys in the return hashes have been parameterized according to the rails standard, that is, lower snake-case.

 ###  Example